POSIX terminal interface: POSIX: Consolidation and abstraction

-POSIX also introduced support for job control, with the termios structure containing suspend and delayed-suspend characters in addition to the control characters supported by System III and System V. It did not add any of the cooked-mode extensions from BSD, although SunOS 4.x, System V Release 4, Solaris, HP-UX, AIX, newer BSDs, macOS, and Linux have implemented them as extensions to termios.
+POSIX also introduced support for job control, with the termios structure containing suspend and delayed-suspend characters in addition to the control characters supported by System III and System V. It did not add any of the cooked-mode extensions from BSD, although SunOS 4.x, System V Release 4 systems including Solaris, HP-UX, AIX, newer BSDs, macOS, and Linux have implemented them as extensions to termios.

 What the standard defines

 Controlling terminals and process groups

 Each process in the system has either a single controlling terminal, or no controlling terminal at all.
 A process inherits its controlling terminal from its parent, and the only operations upon a process are acquiring a controlling terminal, by a process that has no controlling terminal, and relinquishing it, by a process that has a controlling terminal.